 Build a strong platform

-Running your grant management process with a modern submission platform can serve to deliver more organized workflows, standardize repeatable processes, streamline approvals, and ground your whole process in the most essential metrics.
+Running your grant management process with a modern grant management system can serve to deliver more organized workflows, standardize repeatable processes, streamline approvals, and ground your whole process in the most essential metrics.

 Go forth and make that impact with those (now streamlined) grants.